runicscribe/worldbuilding-docs/dae-machina/culture/individuals/aeljinn.md

 One of the few non-Dragons who can and does use petrification magic.

-Was a protoge of the shaper of new Aelmos, some hundered years after the founding of the city.
+Was a protoge of the shaper of new Aelmos, some hundred years after the founding of the city.

 **Affiliations:**